-The software identification number shall provide a reference to the software of the electronic control system in a given type approved system, which is defined in the single regulations.
+The software identification number shall provide a reference for the software components of a given certified system, if the certified system is defined in a specific regulation.

-The software identification number is linked to the vehicle functionality/ vehicle type definition in the single regulations and is not linked to the software of the single components of the electronic control system.
+The software identification number is linked to the vehicle functionality/ vehicle type definition in specific regulations and is not linked to the software of the single components of the electronic control system.

-It is recommended that the software identification number shall be introduced in regulations, where the software has a major influence on the vehicle functionality.
+The software identification number shall be introduced in regulations, where the software has a major influence on the vehicle functionality.

-It is recommended that the software identification number shall be introduced as a part of appropriate annexes, for instance that which describes special requirements to be applied to the Safety Aspects of Complex Electronic Vehicle Control Systems.
+The software identification number shall be introduced as a part of appropriate chapters or annexes, for instance those which describe special requirements to be applied to the Safety Aspects of Complex Electronic Vehicle Control Systems.

-It is recommended that information regarding the software versions, including checksums, of the single components of the electronic control systems of every produced vehicle and the link to the software identification number shall be stored at the manufacturer.
-For the purpose of type approval, including the validation of the conformity of production, and the market surveillance, including recalls and PTI, the manufacturer shall provide this information without any burden to the responsible authority.
+Information regarding the software versions, including checksums, of the single components of the electronic control systems of every produced vehicle and the link to the software identification number shall be stored at the manufacturer.
+For the purpose of certification, including the validation of the conformity of production, and market surveillance, including recalls and PTI, the manufacturer shall provide this information without any burden to the responsible authority.